-The situation remains dynamic and there remains significant uncertainty as to the length and severity of the pandemic, the actions that may be taken by government authorities, the impact to the business of our customers and suppliers, the long-term economic implications and other factors identified in Section 1A, "Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2019.
-We will continue to evaluate the nature and extent of the impact to our business, financial condition and operating results.
+The situation remains dynamic and there remains significant uncertainty as to the length and severity of the pandemic, the actions that may be taken by government authorities, the impact to the business of our customers and suppliers, the long-term economic implications and other factors identified in "Part I, Item 1A, Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2019 as updated by "Part II, Item 1A, Risk Factors" of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020.
+We will continue to evaluate the nature and extent of the impact to our business, financial condition, and operating results.

-As of March 31, 2020, we had cash and cash equivalents of \$96.4 million.
+As of June 30, 2020, we had cash and cash equivalents of \$88.8 million.
 Since inception, we have incurred net losses.
-Our net loss was \$40.8 million, \$31.5 million, and \$27.0 million for the years ended December 31, 2019, 2018 and 2017, respectively, and \$11.6 million and \$9.4 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$227.9 million and stockholders' equity of \$119.0 million.
+Our net loss was \$40.8 million, \$31.5 million, and \$27.0 million for the years ended December 31, 2019, 2018 and 2017, respectively, and \$23.9 million and \$20.0 million for the six months ended June 30, 2020 and 2019, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$240.2 million and stockholders' equity of \$111.0 million.
 We expect to continue to incur significant expenses and operating losses at least through the next 24 months.
 We expect our expenses will increase substantially as we:

-- $\cdot$ expand our sales and marketing efforts to further commercialize our products; - · strategically acquire companies or technologies that may be complementary to our business; - expand our research and development efforts to improve our existing products and develop and launch new products, particularly if any of our products are deemed by the United States Food and Drug Administration, or FDA, to be medical devices or otherwise subject to additional regulation by the FDA;
+- ullet expand our sales and marketing efforts to further commercialize our products; - strategically acquire companies or technologies that may be complementary to our business; - expand our research and development efforts to improve our existing products and develop and launch new products, particularly if any of our products are deemed by the United States Food and Drug

-- seek premarket approval, or PMA, or 510(k) clearance from the FDA for our existing products or new products if or when we decide to market products for use in the prevention, diagnosis or treatment of a disease or other condition; - · hire additional personnel and continue to grow our employee headcount; - enter into collaboration arrangements, if any, or in-license other products and technologies; - · add operational, financial and management information systems; and - · incur increased costs as a result of operating as a public company.
+- Administration, or FDA, to be medical devices or otherwise subject to additional regulation by the FDA; - seek premarket approval, or PMA, or 510(k) clearance, or emergency use authorization, or EUA, from the FDA for our existing products or new products if or when we decide to market products for use in the prevention, diagnosis or treatment of a disease or other condition; - hire additional personnel and continue to grow our employee headcount; - enter into collaboration arrangements, if any, or in-license other products and technologies; - add operational, financial and management information systems; and - incur increased costs as a result of operating as a public company.